-Welcome to Omni's distributive property calculator, where we'll learn one of the basic arithmetic tools: the distributive property of multiplication over addition.
+Welcome to Omni's distributive property calculator, where we'll learn one of the basic: the distributive property of multiplication over addition.
 In fact, we can extend it to division (under some conditions) and subtraction, as long as we're careful.
 But don't worry: the distributive property definition is not the only thing you'll see here.
 Once we explain what it is, we'll introduce a few nice distributive property examples.

 What is the distributive property in math?